xyshyniaphy/dharmapk/README.md

 -   **Hovering an Internal Node**: Highlights the node's ancestors and descendants to show the complete sub-tree and its lineage.
 -   **Hovering a Leaf Node**: Bolds the node's text, highlights the path to the root, and keeps its siblings visible, while dimming all other elements.
 This focuses on the node's specific context.
 -   **Click to Pin**: A left-click on any node "pins" its highlighted state, disabling hover effects until it is unpinned by clicking it again or by right-clicking anywhere on the canvas.
+-   **Partition Navigation Panel**: A hierarchical overview of the mind map is displayed using a D3 partition layout.
+It renders all non-leaf nodes and highlights the path to the currently hovered node in the main canvas.
+The original node order from the data file is preserved.

 ### 中文